Nenu Premisthunnanu

-Nenu Premisthunnanu is a 1997 Indian Telugu-language Romance film, directed by E. V. V. Satyanarayana.
+Nenu Premisthunnanu is a 1997 Indian Telugu-language Romance film, directed by E. V. V. Satyanarayana and written by Fazil.
 The film stars J.D Chakravarthy and Rachana.
-The film was a remake of Malayalam film Aniyathipravu.
+The film was a remake of Fazil's Malayalam film Aniyathipravu (1997).

-Plot summary
+Plot

 Chakri and Rachana fall in love and decide to elope.
-However, they soon regret their choice and return to convince their parents to accept them.
+However, they soon regret their choice and return to convince their parents to give their blessing to the couple's union.